A plat form presentation for surface-links: Preliminaries

 \subsection{Surface-links}

 A \textit{surface-link} is a closed surface embedded in $\R^4$, and a \textit{surface-knot} is a connected surface-link.
 A \textit{$2$-knot} is a surface-knot homeomorphic to a $2$-sphere.
 A \textit{$2$-link} is a surface-link consisting of $2$-spheres.
-Two surface-links $F$ and $F'$ are said to be \textit{equivalent} if they are ambiently isotopic in $\R^4$.
-We denote this by $F \simeq F'$.
+Two surface-links $F$ and $F'$ are said to be \textit{equivalent} if they are ambient isotopic in $\R^4$.
+We denote it by $F \simeq F'$ that $F$ and $F'$ are equivalent.